Valérie Trierweiler

 Valérie Trierweiler (/fr/; née Massonneau; born 16 February 1965) is a French journalist and author.
 She has hosted political talk shows and has contributed to Paris Match.
-She is best known for having been the companion of the president of France, François Hollande, until January 2014.
+She is best known for having been the partner of the president of France, François Hollande, until January 2014.

 Early life

 Valérie Massonneau was born in Angers, the fifth child of six.
 Her father, Jean-Noël Massonneau, had lost a leg on a landmine during the Second World War, when he was 13, and died at the age of 53, when his daughter was 21.
 Her mother worked at the front desk of the Angers ice rink following the death of her father.

 Massonneau studied history and political science and obtained a Diplôme d'études supérieures spécialisées in political science from the University of Paris 1 Pantheon-Sorbonne.